SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 ##### Importing data from other sources

-You can import data from foreign sources, for example telemetry information from a real car, in order to use this data in "Strategy Workbench" or in other tools of Simulator Controller, as long as the structure follows the rules:
+You can import data from foreign sources, for example telemetry information from a real car, in order to use this data in "Strategy Workbench" or in other tools of Simulator Controller, as long as the structure adheres to the following rules:

 1. For the moment you have to choose one of the simulators as the home for your imported data.
 A future release might provide a special place for foreign data.
 2. You have to create a folder with the data to be imported.